 In 1906 he was appointed to the bench as a puisne judge of Western Assiniboia.
 One year later he was appointed to the Supreme Court of Saskatchewan together with Wetmore C.J.S., Newlands, Lamont and Prendergast JJ.
 The standard rate of pay at that time for a Supreme Court justice was $6,000.00 per annum.

-Justice Johnstone remained on the bench until illness forced his retirement in 1914.
-Johnstone died in Los Angeles, in his retirement home, three years later.
+Johnstone remained on the bench until illness forced his retirement in 1914.
+He died in Los Angeles, in his retirement home, three years later.

 The Honourable James T. Brown